llfbandit/app_links/README.md

 Android App Links, Deep Links, iOs Universal Links and Custom URL schemes handler.

 This plugin allows you to:
-- catch HTTPS URLs to open your app instead of the browser (App Links / Universal Links).
+- catch HTTPS URLs to open your app instead of the browser (App Link / Universal Link).
-- catch custom schemes to open your app (Deep Links / Custom URL schemes).
+- catch custom schemes to open your app (Deep Link / Custom URL scheme).

 ## Getting Started